lahmatiy/component-inspector/README.md

 Since original files are fetching by request to server, make sure those files are available for downloading by your server.

-> NOTE: Take in account if source file was changed since running in browser, inspector could wrong or outdated source fragment.
+> NOTE: Take in account if source file was changed since downloaded by browser, inspector could show wrong (outdated) source fragment.
 Page refresh should solve the problem.

 > NOTE: Support for external or server API for source fragment extraction is coming in next releases (see [issue](https://github.com/lahmatiy/component-inspector/issues/10)).